fairfin/fairfin-website/focus.md

 - Different sides of discrimination
 - Make this visible
-- Create awareness for discriminatory behaviour
+- Create awareness for discriminatory behavior
 - Inclusiveness

-**The definite text for this is still in progress.
-If you want to support us here, feel free to [join us](/join-us).**

 ## Opening up FaRaFIN for political work, in specific a clear position against climate change and fascism

 - moral and legal obligation to do so
-- currently FaRaFIN completly excludes political work
+- currently FaRaFIN completely excludes political work
 - Digital policies
   - eg: article 13
 - Importance of climate change